sacr1ficerq/poker-ranger/plan.md

         - Client rendering of game state (done)
         - Server routes for in game actions (done)
         - Showdown rendering (done)
+        - Rewrite frontend in mithril.js (done)
+        - Restrict users from entering with existing names (done)
+        - Render combinations on showdown (done)
         - Fix bugs
-        - Restrict users from entering with existing names
         - New round start on client
-        - Render combinations on showdown
         - Make decorator for extracting info from requests
         - Template sizings
         - flask_login